sagemathinc/cocalc/notes/july2013-push.md

 - [x] (0:30?)
 (0:05) `GET https://localhost/jquery/jquery-2.0.1.min.map 404 (Not Found)` in log on startup; upgrade to jQuery 2.0.3
 - [x] (1:00?)
 (0:06) make interact functions callable
 - [x] (1:00?)
 (0:42) interact bugs with `input_grid` first time, etc.
 - [x] (1:00?)
 (0:13) move markdown2 (etc.) libraries to be in .sagemathcloud instead, so that "%md" mode works with any sage install, not just system-wide one.

-- [ ] (1:00?) first sync still confusing -- deletes stuff on first save (?); throw in a first save?

-- [ ] (1:00?) strip "sage:" prompts from input blocks like in sagenb.org and command line.
+- [x] (1:00?)
+(0:40) strip "sage:" prompts from input blocks like in sagenb.org and command line; this makes copying code from docstrings much easier, etc.

 - [ ] (0:30?) creating a new cell should always scroll that cell into view, but often doesn't.
 - [ ] (1:00?) highlight some blank space at bottom and do "shift-enter" -- get lots of new empty cells.
 - [ ] (2:00?) optimize computation of diffs for synchronized document editing when there is a long line; right now, every time it diffs the entire doc.
 If there is a single huge line of output -- e.g., take july2013-push.md and render it using md in a worksheet, so we get a huge single line of output -- then suddenly things feel very slow.